 Most people use the terms “field worker” and “mobile worker” interchangeably.
 That’s cool, say whatever you want!
-Our customers do, and we love our customers.
 It’s not the terms that matter—it’s what you are trying to achieve for your business that separates mobile workforce management from field service management.

 What is a Mobile Worker?

 A mobile worker is anyone whose core job function does NOT take place in the office.
 Their jobs are executed on-site with customers, in homes, in the field where equipment or worksites are, or on the go in general, as opposed to at your company office.
 Examples include home health care providers, on-site trainers or service providers, home contractors, and trade workers.
 By 2022, there are expected to be 1.87 billion mobile workers worldwide.

 Mobile workers are different than remote employees.
 A remote employee has a job that could or normally would take place in the company’s office, but does this job from another location.

 What is a Field Worker?

 A field worker is a specific type of mobile worker who is delivering field service.
 It is estimated that there are 20 million field technicians worldwide.
 Field service workers often go on-site to install, repair, or maintain equipment or systems.

 So, field workers are most frequently technicians delivering skilled services to commercial or industrial clients.
 This often involves specialized or even proprietary equipment, a bill of materials, and service level agreements (SLAs).
 Traditional field service is associated with industries like telecommunications, utilities, logistics and manufacturing.

 What Are You Optimizing For?